wawaloll/installvncjew/README.md

 Replace the password variable the the client password.<br>

 # Installing noVNC
-Go into the vncjew/server directory, then run `git clone https://github.com/novnc/noVNC` and you are done.
+Go into the vncjew/server directory, then run `git clone https://github.com/novnc/noVNC`, run `mv noVNC novnc` and you are done.
 # Build and Run server and client
 Remember, server is always first<br>
 ## On same machine